 Adidas is known the world over for its wide range of footwear, so it’s not a surprise that when consumers are looking for everyday training shoes, this is one of their go-to brands.
-Adidas workout shoes are crafted to be versatile, allowing them to keep up with a wide range of physical activities that vary in intensity.
+Adidas workout shoes are crafted to be versatile, allowing their wearers to keep up with a wide range of physical activities that vary in intensity.
 Typically, fitness regimens include any of the four types of exercises: aerobics, weightlifting, stretching, and balance workouts.
 Adidas workout shoes are engineered to provide impact absorption and overall support to deliver a pleasant exercise experience for all of these activities.

 While many workout trainers from other brands claim to do the same things and more, Adidas workout shoes are still among the popular choices for the masses.
 What makes them stand out from the competition?
 Read below to find out.

 Adidas workout shoes come from one of the oldest and biggest sportswear brands in the world.
 As such, huge expectations are riding on the proverbial shoulders of these models of workout footwear.

 Ever since the company's beginning, its founder, Adi Dassler, has been known for producing footwear that boosts the wearer’s athletic performance in their chosen field.

 He was able to do this through his constant consultations with various athletes to find out their physical demands during games and training as well as continuous observation and innovation.
 He then took all of the information he gathered and used it to create Adidas workout shoes that anticipate and support their needs.

 Today, Adidas workout shoes are still created this way.
 They also have collaborations with designers and athletes in order to give more control on the design and construction of the models.